 What makes Shadow Leak particularly dangerous is where it executes.
 Unlike traditional security breaches that leave traces on corporate networks, this attack runs entirely on OpenAI's cloud infrastructure.
 "This makes it invisible to standard cyber defenses," the researchers noted, essentially creating a blind spot in enterprise security monitoring.

 The implications stretch far beyond Gmail.
-Radware warned that the same technique could target other applications connected to Deep Research, including Outlook, GitHub, Drive, and Dropbox.
+Radware warned that the same technique could target other applications connected to Deep Research, including Microsoft's Outlook, GitHub, Google Drive, and Dropbox.
 "The same technique can be applied to these additional connectors to exfiltrate highly sensitive business data such as contracts, meeting notes or customer records," they explained.